 East Cove Street

 This street is not currently part of the proposed site plan and no proposals are shown in the site plan application.
 However, the Planning Board, Portland Trails, staff and some neighbors are strongly requesting a public access connection between the project and along East Cove Street to Washington Avenue.
-Bill Clark has confirmed that this street is deemed vacant as it was not preserved in 1997 and therefore the public rights of access have not been retained.
+Bill Clark has confirmed that this street may possibly be deemed vacated as a paper street as it was not Continued as a Paper Street by the City Council in Order #84in 1997 as it was omitted from Order #84 and therefore the possibility of future public rights of access have not been retained.
 Redfern have a P&S for the top two lots (on opposite sides of East Cove and abutting the project site) but this includes only about 20-25 feet of the existing paved street.
 Bill Clark has sent me a subdivision plat from 1866 which shows East Cove Street.

 What rights does the applicant have in the street as a whole?

-What could the City do to restore public rights?
+What could the City do to obtain (as a Paper Street there were no public rights through street acceptance) public rights?

 What could the applicant do to introduce (eg public access easement?other?) public rights of access?